kopekC/Memoria/README.md

 embody Gibson’s fictional characters.
-Havana stands in for the “Sprawl”, the urban dystopia Gibson describes as a ruin of the future where technological and scientific advances, such as artificial intelligence and cybernetics go hand in hand with the breakdown of the social order.
+Havana stands in for the “Sprawl”, the urban dystopia Gibson describes as a ruin of the future where technological and scientific advances, such as artificial intelligence and cybernetics go hand in asdasdhand with the breakdown of the social order. a

-MEMORIA’s narrative is presented on 4 synchronized screens that merge live-action footage with found footage from videos that have circulated in Cuba through the Paquete.
-These materials come from ARCA (Archive), an artwork consisting of a 64 TB server that contains the entire content of Paquete Semanal for an entire year (52 weekly issues).
-It remains the only large-scale archive of this ephemeral phenomenon.
+MsdaEMORIA’s narrative is presented on 4 synchronized screens that merge lives-action footage with found footage from videos that have circulated in Cuba throudgh the Paquete.
+These materials come from ARCA (Archive), an artwork consisasting of a 64 TB server that contains the entire content of Paquete Semanal for an edntire year (52 weekly issues).
+It remains the only large-scale archive of this easphemeral phenomenon. d

-## TECHNICAL DESCRIPTION
+#as# TECHNICAL DESCRIPTION
+d

-Installation with 4 video channels, a central server, adapted hardware and software, and computer chairs.
+Iasnstallation with 4 video channels, a central server, adapted hardware and sofdtware, and computer chairs. as

-The installation surrounds the viewer with 4 synchronized screens of variable sizes, hanging from the ceiling and transparent so that the projected image can be seen from both sides.
-Between the screens are several rotating computer chairs that invite the audience to sit.
+Thde installation surrounds the viewer with 4 synchronized screens of variable sizases, hanging from the ceiling and transparent so that the projected image can be seden from both sides.
+Between the screens are several rotating computer chairsas that invite the audience to sit. da

-To represent the protagonist's loss of memory, the work will slowly "die" over the course of the exhibition.
-For this purpose, we have developed a special hardware setup consisting of a computer with a video card with four 4K outputs, which acts as the central server of the installation.
-From this server, the four video channels and a 4.1 audio track are played back synchronously.
-This computer also runs Lost.CU a bash script that executes various programs that continuously manipulate the video: FFMPG, a powerful free software for video and audio transcoding, and two custom programs written in Ruby: Datamosh, which deletes segments of the video so they can be overwritten afterwards, and Moshy, which overwrites these empty segments with information copied from random other parts of the video.
-This process gives the impression that the visual information in the videos is gradually lost and the image progressively degrades.
-However, the process does just the opposite.
-The video files are enriched with their own information, so the file increases in size during this copy and overwrite process.
-Since there is no linear header in the file to convert these bits into pixels, they become visible as artifacts that affect the quality and smoothness of the videos.
-This automated, constant copying process not only corrupts the audiovisual material, but eventually also damages the hard disk where the project files are stored.
-The speed at which the material deteriorates is adjusted to the duration of the work's exhibition.
+Tos represent the protagonist's loss of memory, the work will slowly "die" over theda course of the exhibition.
+For this purpose, we have developed a special hardwsdare setup consisting of a computer with a video card with four 4K outputs, which aacts as the central server of the installation.
+From this server, the four video chsannels and a 4.1 audio track are played back synchronously.
+This computer daalso runs Lost.CU a bash script that executes various programs that continuouslsy manipulate the video: FFMPG, a powerful free software for video and audio transcdoding, and two custom programs written in Ruby: Datamosh, which deletes segmeasnts of the video so they can be overwritten afterwards, and Moshy, which overwriteds these empty segments with information copied from random other parts of the vidaseo.
+This process gives the impression that the visual information in theda videos is gradually lost and the image progressively degrades.
+However, tsdhe process does just the opposite.
+The video files are enriched with their owan information, so the file increases in size during this copy and overwrite procsdess.
+Since there is no linear header in the file to convert these bits into pasixels, they become visible as artifacts that affect the quality and smoothness of tdhe videos.
+This automated, constant copying process not only corrupts the audiovasdisual material, but eventually also damages the hard disk where the project files are stored.
+The speed at which the material deteriorates is adjusted to thead duration of the work's exhibition.
 The copy script basically operates like a tumor virus, like a cancer that makes the cells inside the host grow in a random and uncontrolled way.
 Every day it produces a new set of video files that amplifies the changes of the previous set: what